- 4 ft. level

 With permit in hand and your property lines staked, begin laying out your post locations.
-String your lines 1-3/4 in. away from the fence center line to mark the edge of the 4x4 posts (Photo 1).
+String your lines 1-3/4 in. away from the fence center line using “batter boards” to establish the corners and to mark the edge of the 4x4 posts.
 Drive stakes every 6 ft. to mark the center of each posthole.
 Set aside the string and dig 3-ft.deep, 8-in.wide postholes.

 Strive for evenly spaced posts, and don't forget to position posts spaced to fit each gate size.
 The object is to space all posts about the same distance apart, which may mean adding or subtracting a full panel and lengthening or shortening the other panels.
-In our case, we added short, slightly different panels on both sides of the gate to make up the difference in the side part of the yard (opening photo).
+In our case, we added short, slightly different panels on both sides of the gate to make up the difference in the side part of the yard.
 Our fence design will work well for any fence panels up to 8 ft. wide, but you'll have to adjust your materials list accordingly if you choose a panel width other than 6 ft.

 Plan on enlisting some help for this step, since it's practically impossible to set, plumb and brace posts on your own.
-Rest each 10-ft. long 4x4 on the gravel base, and then screw a couple of 1x4 braces near the top of the post and drive stakes into the ground near the end of the braces (Photo 3).
+Rest each 10-ft. long 4x4 on the gravel base, and then screw a couple of 1x4 braces near the top of the post and drive stakes into the ground near the end of the braces.
 Line up the post edge with the string line mark and plumb the post in both directions while your helper screws the braces to the stakes.
 This takes some patience.
 Most likely you'll have to unscrew the braces and make fine adjustments.
 Take your time: Nicely aligned posts make for a professional looking fence.
 When each side is complete, stand behind one of the end posts, shut one eye and look for posts that are misaligned— there are bound to be a couple of rogues!
 Perfection isn't necessary, but fix any posts that are more than 1/2 in. out of alignment.

 Posts that flank gates demand extra care during plumbing and bracing.
 It's nearly impossible to build smooth-swinging gates between posts that are out of plumb or misaligned.

-With everything aligned, mix concrete and pour it around each post, heaping it about 1 in. or so above grade (Photo 4).
+With everything aligned, mix concrete and pour it around each post, heaping it about 1/2 in. or so above ground level.
 Use a trowel or wide putty knife to smooth and slope the top slightly away from the post to shed water.
 Wait until the next day so the concrete can set up before you move on to the next step: building the panels.

 One way to speed up the process is to use a roller with a 1/2-in.nap sleeve.
 Pour a couple of gallons of stain into a 5-gallon pail and hang a roller screen ($3) from the side of the pail to load the stain onto the roller.
 Lay out the boards on sawhorses and stack five or so boards side by side on edge to roll several edges at once, then flip them over and stain the other edge.
 Roll out both of the flat sides and roll out any runs.
 Then set the boards aside on a couple of long 2x4s to dry.
 Apply the second coat.
 To help your fence last rot-free for years, brush stain on the edges and ends of the boards after cutting.
 That'll keep water out of the end grain where most rot begins.